psy-guy/RitaBot/README.md

     *  **https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8**

 * Visit the resulting URL and add your bot to any server where you have admin privileges.
   * Once added, your bot should show in your server, **now go back to [Heroku](https://heroku.com/) and go to the "Deploy" section, scroll down to "Manual Deploy" and deploy the *master* branch.
-That's it your are good to go!**
+That's it you're good to go!**
-    * Your bot is now setup and ready for any translation you have for it to do.
+    * Your bot is now set up and ready for any translation you have for it to do.
 Use the commands `!tr help` and `!tr help modules` to learn more about the commands Rita has!

 * **Important Note**
  * The `!tr embed` command is changeable whenever you like.
-It simply decides wether you would like translations to be sent as Webhooks (more user-like, profile picture) or embed (bot sends message with anembed message contintaining user profile picture.)
+It simply decides whether you would like translations to be sent as Webhooks (more user-like, profile picture) or embed (bot sends message with an embed message containing user profile picture.)

 ------